 How are decisions made?
 What kind of decisions is likely to be required on an ongoing basis?
 How should they be made?

 Time-lines for Funding?
 How will project funds be managed and accounted for?
 And

 How will you address differences of opinion and conflict?

 ABOUT THE FOUNDER

 His name is Felix Abayomi.
 A Nigerian and Founder, Wildlife Africa Initiative.
-A Zoologist, Wildlife Management and Conservation of Species Professional.
+A Zoologist, Wildlife Management, and Conservation of Species Professional.
 USAID – WABiCC Trained CITES Expert.
 Member, Society for Conservation Biology and the International Sea Turtle Society.
-Alumni, of Olabisi Onabanjo University, Ago-Iwoye, Ogun State, Nigeria and Universidad De Internacional, Andalusia, Baeza, Spain, where he holds a Diploma and has a Master’s in view in Wildlife Management and Conservation of Species in Trade.
+Alumni, of Olabisi Onabanjo University, Ago-Iwoye, Ogun State, Nigeria and Universidad De Internacional, Andalusia, Baeza, Spain, where he holds a Master’s in Wildlife Management and Conservation of Species in Trade.
 Worked as a Senior Scientific Officer with the Wildlife and CITES ManagemeDivisionion of the Forestry Department, Federal Ministry of Environment, Nigeria.

 Now, he is working privately through Wildlife Africa Initiative, aimed at motivating positive behavioural change towards wildlife that will lead to conservation and a greater appreciation of Wildlife.
 It provides a platform for any African or Non-African Wildlife Professional and Enthusiast to Self-identify and take Positive Actions for Wildlife of Africa through Conservation, Research, Education and Wildlife Rescue Initiatives” with a Vision to create “A Growing generation, knowledgeable and motivated to take positive actions on behalf of the ‘Wildlife’– Plants and animals that share our land and sea with us and the environment”